Applicants for Spring Semester:

-Please check with the OIE for host campus placement availability before beginning your application.
+Please check with the OIE for host campus placement availability.
+You must meet with the NSE Coordinator before you can begin your application.

 Students must apply to participate in the National Student Exchange Students must meet the following requirements.